mrismanaziz/Reforestation/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## I used to be a banker, but I lost interest.